4d-for-ios-sdk/Mobile-Device-Management-Protocol-Reference/markdown/3-MDM_Protocol/3-MDM_Protocol.md

 #### DeleteUser

 This command allows the server to delete a user that has an active account on the device.
+With iOS it is available in Education Mode only; with macOS it requires DEP enrollment.

 |Key|Type|Content|